Mihai Olos: A window opened westward

 In the autumn of 1964, the young teacher of amateur artists fell in love with Ana, one of his pupils.
 She was a teacher of English at the local Pedagogical Institute whose father owned carpenters workshop in Timișoara that would provide him with frames and panel for his paintings and logs for his sculptures.
 Raised in the still patriarchal village community Mihai considered having a family and offspring as a condition of personal fulfillment.
 Moreover, meeting a young woman bearing his mother's name took it as a good omen.
 The parents' wedding gift was a Trabant, a much despised car brand those days and was left for the time being to rust in the street.
 So the young couple's honeymoon was spent as a train trip to Hungary and Czechoslovakia.
 In Budapest, they visited the art museum, impressed by the collection of Egyptian art, and, more important, they visited Jenő Barcsay's studio.
-The old master, a great admirer of Brâncuşi's art, was already acknowledged as a great artist.
+The old master, a great admirer of Brâncuși's art, was already acknowledged as a great artist.
 He became world-famous especially due to his monumental Anatomy of the Artist translated into various languages.
 He was then working on a project to decorate the national theater in Budapest and showed them his sketches.
 But the real highlight of the journey abroad was an exhibition of modern art in Bratislava, with works of painters well known to the artist from albums but with the original paintings seen for the first time: Braque, Klee, Derain, Picasso a.s.o.
 The most impressive experience in Prague had been the visit to the ethnological museum Náprstek, with its excellent collection of primitive art.

 This first trip abroad, even if in the Soviet zone, strengthened the artist's determination to travel westward.
 For this he had to become known and find supporters among the critics and the leaders of the Painters Union in Bucharest.
-Still, he did not desire to move to the capital for had the conviction, coming from what he knew about Brâncuşi's art, that he had to keep close to his roots and the folk traditions of the county where he was born.
+Still, he did not desire to move to the capital for had the conviction, coming from what he knew about Brâncuși's art, that he had to keep close to his roots and the folk traditions of the county where he was born.

 After becoming a member on probation of the Romanian Artists Union he got the right to rent a studio, and being married he could apply for an apartment in one of the newly built blocks of flats.
 Moreover, marriage and the birth of children would entitle the artist to get a passport to visit countries in the West.